frankRose1/Course-Rating-REST-API/readme.md

 # Course Rating REST-API
 This is the back-end for a course rating service, built with Node, Express, and MongoDB.
 Users can sign up, see a list of courses in the database, add courses to the database, and add reviews for a specific course.
-Json web tokens are used to authenticate users and protect certain routes.
-After registering/logging in a json web token will be sent to the client which is valid for 1 hour.
+JWTs are used to authenticate users and protect certain routes.
+After registering/logging in a JWT will be sent to the client which is valid for 1 hour.
 There is also middleware to prevent user's from reviewing their own courses and server side validation for inputs.
-Also added gravatar to give users an avatar image.
+Custom aggregations are on the Course and User models.
 Postman was used for testing all routes and manual tests were written for specific user stories for good measure.

 ## Heroku
 * This app is deployed on heroku [here](https://review-my-course.herokuapp.com/) if you'd like to try it out!